arnaugamez/arnaugamez.github.io/_posts/2020-04-12-advent-solve-lagrange-cutter.md

 1. Place a breakpoint in the comparison instruction within the loop checking the flag.
 This can be done selecting the line `cmp ebx, eax` and pressing `F2` or clicking on it and going to `Breakpoint -> Add breakpoint`.

-2. Patch the conditional jump in the next instruction to be inconditional so it will always continue the loop. this can be done by clicking into it and then `Edit -> Instruction`.
+2. Patch the conditional jump in the next instruction to be inconditional so it will always continue the loop.
+This can be done by clicking into it and then `Edit -> Instruction`.

    <figure class="align-center" style="width:300px">
        <a href="/assets/images/posts/lagrange_cutter_13.png"><img src="/assets/images/posts/lagrange_cutter_13.png"></a>